ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 Finally, here we ask people, if they want to use such a music player that recommends similar songs from and outside of their offline music library.
-Seeing the number of people(76%) who want this to happen, we concluded that our product is feasible for a majority, and started working for the same.
+Seeing the number of people(76%) who want this to happen, we concluded that our product is feasible for a majority.